How to Lubricate Your Gearbox for Seasonal Temperature Changes

 Clearly, gearbox lubrication is not one-size-fits-all in areas where there are drastic seasonal temperature variations.
 Because changing outdoor temperatures can affect the way that oils behave in a gearbox, it’s essential to select a lubricant with the right temperature characteristics for your area in the summer and winter and to ensure that the changeover takes place prior to extreme temperatures.
 This will help keep your gearbox properly lubricated and prevent it from overheating at any time of year, thus maximizing its service life and efficiency while minimizing downtime.

-For more information on seasonal gearbox preparations, please contact a specialist at John Henry Foster.
+For more information on seasonal gearbox preparations, please contact a specialist at JHFOSTER.